Are We Running Out Of Metal?

 So What’s The Problem?

-A common misconception is that while there is an abundance of elements and minerals on our planet, we currently lack the ability to harvest them all.
-We are also uncertain of exactly where many of these metal elements are hiding, and much of it simply is the lack of technology to reach them.
+A common misconception is that while elements and minerals are abundant on our planet, we cannot harvest them all.
+We are also uncertain exactly where many of these metal elements are hiding, and much of it is the lack of technology to reach them.

 Why Is Metal Recycling Important?

-Recycling reduces the need to mine for new metal by reusing the metals that are already in circulation.
-Fortunately, metal is highly recyclable; the vast amount of which can be recycled time and time again without any loss to its original properties.
-Owners of everyday products containing metals can simply and efficiently sell their scrap to reputable merchants, who can then process the products down to their initial elements, before selling them back to various industries to use in products once again.
-We can help assure you that metal reserves will continue to be bountiful for the future as we recycle metals to reuse.
+Recycling reduces the need to mine for new Metal by reusing the metals already in circulation.
+Fortunately, Metal is highly recyclable, the vast amount of which can be recycled repeatedly without losing its original properties.
+Owners of everyday products containing metals can and efficiently sell their scrap to reputable merchants.
+They can then process the products down to their initial elements before selling them back to various industries to use in products once again.

-Have you got metal ready to be recycled?
-At Reclamet we pay top prices for all scrap metals, scrap cars, catalytic converters, alloy wheels, upvc and so on.
-We offer a collection service including a Roll on Roll off service for larger amounts of scrap.
+At Reclamet, we pay top prices for all scrap metals, scrap cars, catalytic converters, alloy wheels, etc. We offer a collection service for more significant amounts of scrap.